Sudeozubek/blockhain-based-document-verification/README.md

 <hr>

 <p align="center">
-Developed as part of an academic Project Management course.
+Developed as part of an academic Software Project Management course.
 </p>